Genealogical constructions of population models: Introduction

 Mathematical population genetics is concerned with models that capture, for large populations, the key forces of evolution that are acting on the population, but which are robust to changes in the fine detail of local reproduction mechanisms.
 Diffusion limits lie at the heart of the theory.
 The prototypical example is the Wright-Fisher diffusion which arises as an approximation to the dynamics of allele frequencies in large panmictic populations of neutral genes whose dynamics can be governed by a plethora of different models.
 In this situation, the genealogical trees relating individuals in a sample are approximated by Kingman's coalescent, in which each pair of ancestral lineages coalesces into a common ancestor at a rate inversely proportional to the effective population size.
 Na\"ively one obtains the Kingman coalescent as a `moment dual' to the diffusion.
 However, this is not sufficient to guarantee that it really approximates the genealogy of a sample from one of the individual based models.
 Indeed, there are examples of systems of individual based models for which the allele frequencies are approximated by a common diffusion, but for which the genealogical trees relating individuals in a sample from the limiting populations have {\em different\/} distributions \citep{taylor:2009}.
 Whereas the structure of the genealogical trees is usually implicit in the description of individual based models, in the diffusion limit the individuals have disappeared and with them their genealogies.
 Our approach allows us to retain information about the genealogies as we pass to the limit.

 The framework that we shall present here is very general.
 It will allow us to construct population models that capture the key ecological forces shaping the population as well as demographic stochasticity.
 Many `classical' examples will emerge as special cases.
 We shall use it to pass from individual based models to continuous approximations, but while retaining information about the way in which individuals in a random sample from the population are related to one another.
-In particular, we shall fulfill one of our primary aims when we began this project, by constructing the spatial $\Lambda$-Fleming-Viot process (that was introduced in \cite{BEV10,Eth08}) as a high-density limit of a class of individual based models that generalize those considered by \cite{BEH09}.
-We also present a different construction, equivalent in the high-density limit to that of \cite{VW13}, but requiring somewhat weaker conditions.
+In particular, we shall fulfill one of our primary aims when we began this project, by constructing the spatial $\Lambda$-Fleming-Viot process (that was introduced in \cite{BEV10,Eth08}) as a high-density limit of a class of individual based models that generalize those considered by \cite{BEH09} (Section \ref{sectslfv}).
+We also present a different construction, equivalent in the high-density limit to that of \cite{VW15}, but requiring somewhat weaker conditions.
+Moreover, we present a generalisation of the spatial $\Lambda$-Fleming-Viot process which incorporates fluctuations of the local population density (Section \ref{sectslfv2}).